Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 The impacts of being raised by a Borderline mother.

-But if you, like so many people, have a strained, estranged, brittle, broken, or otherwise painful relationship with your mother, this day may feel doubly hard this year.
+If you, like so many people, have a strained, estranged, brittle, broken, or otherwise painful relationship with your mother, you’re not alone.
+For you, this day may feel especially hard this year.

 If you’ve been following my work for any time, you may know I often write about the impacts of being raised by a personality-disordered father figure.